An explainable framework for the relationship between dementia and glucose metabolism patterns: Results

-To further investigate the biological relevance of $z_0$, we generated average latent representations corresponding to fixed values of this variable within its observed range (see Fig. \ref{fig:corr_adas}).
-These representations were decoded into brain space, and a voxel-wise GLM was applied to identify structural changes.
-The resulting statistical map (Fig. \ref{fig:adas_GLM}) highlights regions most affected by neurodegeneration.
+Leveraging the generative nature of the \acrshort{vae}, we mapped the neuroimaging biomarker $z_0$ back to brain space to visualize associated metabolic patterns.
+We generated average latent representations corresponding to fixed values of both $z_0$ (\acrshort{adas13}) and $z_1$ (age) within the observed range (see Fig. \ref{fig:corr_adas}).
+These representations were decoded into brain space, and a voxel-wise GLM was applied to both latents $z_0$ and $z_1$, according to \eqref{general_glm_eq}, in order to identify metabolism changes.
+The resulting statistical map for $z_0$ (Fig. \ref{fig:adas_GLM}) highlights regions most affected by neurodegeneration, displaying the voxel-wise $\beta_0[i,j,k]$ coefficients of the GLM rather than thresholded statistical maps.
+This choice was made to visualize the spatial contribution and relative magnitude of the association between metabolism and disease severity, rather than to assess voxel-wise significance.

 Decreased metabolism (in blue) was predominantly observed in the prefrontal and medial temporal cortices, as well as in parts of the occipital lobe.
 In particular, Fig. \ref{fig:adas_glm_hippocampus} reveals a well-defined decline in metabolic activity in the hippocampal region.
-In contrast, increased metabolism (in red) was found in the motor cortex and various subcortical structures, as found in literature \cite{mosconi2005brain, minoshima1997metabolic, biller2016neurology}.
+In contrast, increased metabolism (in red) was found in the motor cortex (Fig. \ref{fig:adas_glm_sensimotor}) and various subcortical structures, as found in literature \cite{mosconi2005brain, minoshima1997metabolic, biller2016neurology}.
+It is important to note that these structures were not explicitly provided to the model, but instead emerged post hoc from the latent representations.

 Additional insights are provided in Figs. \ref{fig:adas_GLM_DMN}, \ref{fig:adas_GLM_FPN_left}, \ref{fig:adas_GLM_FPN_right}, and \ref{fig:adas_glm_sensimotor}, which show the voxel-wise GLM coefficients overlaid on key \acrshort{rsn}s.
 These include the \acrshort{dmn} and the left and right \acrfull{fpns}.
 Both the \acrshort{dmn} and \acrshort{fpn}s demonstrated significant reductions in metabolic activity, whereas the Sensorimotor Network exhibited either no significant changes or slight increases in metabolism.